Updated June 28th, 2020.

 It isn’t just Lima where ceviche is popular either.
 All of Peru’s coastal regions pride themselves on their ceviche and the dish is also popular in other tourist hotspots like Cusco.
 Plenty of cooking schools all over the country offer classes which teach travellers how to make ceviche.
 We did an amazing cooking class with Cusco Culinary, where we made three different versions of the dish: traditional, passionfruit fusion and Japanese inspired.
 If you want to try your skills at making ceviche, you can book your cooking class with Cusco Culinary here.

 As Peruvian cuisine has cemented its reputation on a global scale, the food is now exported all over the world and has even found its way onto the British and US high streets.
 You probably have a Peruvian restaurant closer than you think!
-To give you some more inspiration for your next Peruvian inspired meal, check out our top 10 Peruvian dishes!
+For those of you looking to recreate your favourite dish at home, check out our favourite Peruvian foods for some inspiration!

-For those of you that are still living the dream in South America, check out our list of the ultimate places to eat ceviche in Peru.
+For those of you that are still living the dream in South America, keep reading for our list of the ultimate places to eat ceviche in Peru.
 If possible, try to eat your ceviche dish late morning, as the fish is always fresher earlier in the day.

 Top 5 Places to Eat Ceviche in Peru!